DavidYKay/davidykay.github.io/_drafts/Collaborative-Computing.md

 4. With the advent of the cheaper communication such as the telegraph (Git), we move to a **democratic** system (branch & fork, "horizontal gene transfer" collaboration model).

 #### What does it mean?

 As an American, I'll admit I'm sad to think we'll lose our dominance, but, let's take a moment to remember that **everyone** will innovate more quickly if there is a truly global dialogue of computation.

-Open-source benefits from having a larger contributor pool.
-Customers benefit from having a wider array of suppliers.
+We've seen the power of increasing **diversity of supply** time and again, from Amazon.com to Wikipedia and open source software.

-To my fellow American technologists, I'm sure this feels uncomfortable.
-After all, it's human nature to prefer a higher RELATIVE standing than a higher ABSOLUTE standing, but it's better for our civilization if we can move beyond the ["crab bucket"][21] mentality.
+So, my fellow American technologists, I hope we see that that it's human nature to prefer a higher **RELATIVE standing** than a higher ABSOLUTE standing.
+Similarly, I hope we can acknowledge that it's better for our civilization if we can move beyond this ["crab bucket"][21] mentality to think on a global level.

-To take a more pragmatic viewpoint: if it's going to happen, we may as well make the most of it.
+Idealism not working for you?
+Let's take on a more pragmatic viewpoint: if it's going to happen, we may as well make the most of it. :)

-Chairman Mao once [wrote][15], "Let a hundred flowers bloom; let a hundred schools of thought contend."
+Chairman Mao once [wrote][15], "**Let a hundred flowers bloom**; let a hundred schools of thought contend."
 Though he was speaking of political discourse, the future of our industry looks much the same: a constantly cross-pollinating proliferation of ideas and a constant ebb and flow of cooperation and competition.

 Could the next John Carmack come from outside the US?